-- In the SNES version of Donkey Kong Country 3: Dixie Kong's Double Trouble!, the inactive Kong would always do this.
-Unfortunately this also caused a glitch where pressing Select would do nothing unless you were moving.
+- Donkey Kong Country 3: Dixie Kong's Double Trouble!: In the SNES version, the inactive Kong always does this.
+Unfortunately, this also causes a glitch where pressing Select will do nothing unless you are moving.

 - Metal Man, Quick Man, and Crash Man in Mega Man 2.
 Metal Man most prominently due to the boss refight stages.
 In his own stage, Metal Man looks like he's running in place on the conveyor belt that is used for the floor of the arena, when in reality he's just running in place, unaffected by the conveyor belt.
 There's no conveyor belt the second time you fight him.
 This is justified in Quick Man's case, as he has to keep moving.
 Standing still hurts him, which is why he is the only character in the game hurt by the Time Stopper.